-Adam Grant, an expert in organizational psychology, contributes a guest blog post on how to best express gratitude.
+This is a guest blog post from Adam Grant, an expert in organizational psychology, on how to best express gratitude.

 Although gratitude is a powerful emotion, it’s also a fleeting one.
 Research shows that when we say thanks, we become motivated to pay back or forward what we’ve received.
 Then the emotion fades and the giving stops.